onnenon/hotdog_pad/Readme.md

 # Hotdog Pad

-Hotdog Pad is a small macro pad with a large PCB area for fun silk screen graphics.

 ## Configuration
 Configuring the keys of the macropad is simple.
 To modify the keybindings navigate to [vial.rocks](https://vial.rocks) with your macropad plugged in to your computer.